websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/securing-elasticsearch.md

 #### Generate Node Certificates

-[Generate an X-Pack certificate](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/configuring-tls.html#node-certificates) for each node.
-Alternatively, use a certificate authority to obtain node certificates.
+[Generate a certificate](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/configuring-tls.html#node-certificates) for each node (or you can generate a certificate that is for all nodes and clients like Liferay DXP).
+Alternatively, use your certificate authority to obtain node certificates.

 1. Generate X-Pack certificate authority using the X-Pack's [`certutil`](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/certutil.html) command:

     ```bash
-    ./bin/elasticsearch-certutil ca --pem --ca-dn CN=elastic-ca
+    ./bin/elasticsearch-certutil ca --ca-dn CN=elastic-ca
     ```

-    This generates a ZIP file.
+    This generates a file called `elastic-stack-ca.p12` unless you chose a different name.

-1. Unzip the certificate authority ZIP file contents in the `[Elasticsearch Home]/config/certs` folder.
+1. Move `elastic-stack-ca.p12` to the `[Elasticsearch Home]/config/certs` folder.

-1. Generate X.509 certificates and private keys using the CA you created:
+1. Generate X.509 certificates and private keys (in `PKCS#12` format) using the CA you created:

     ```bash
-    ./bin/elasticsearch-certutil cert --pem --ca-cert config/certs/ca.crt --ca-key config/certs/ca.key --dns localhost --ip 127.0.0.1 --name elastic-nodes
+    ./bin/elasticsearch-certutil cert --ca config/certs/elastic-stack-ca.p12 --ca-pass liferay --dns localhost --ip 127.0.0.1 --name elastic-nodes
     ```

     To generate a certificate that works with multiple hosts (for example to use the same certificate on all Elasticsearch and DXP servers) use

     ```
-    --dns localhost,dxp.liferay.com,es-node1,es-node2,es-node3 --ip 127.0.0.1,<IPv4-address-2>,<IPv4-address-3>,<IPv4-address-4>
+    --dns localhost,example.com,es-node1,es-node2,es-node3 --ip 127.0.0.1,<IPv4-address-2>,<IPv4-address-3>,<IPv4-address-4>
     ```

-    This generates another ZIP file.
+    This generates another file called `elastic-nodes.p12` (you can name it differently).

     ```note::
        The ``certutil`` command defaults to using the *PKSC#12* format for certificate generation.
-Since Kibana does not work with PKSC#12 certificates, the ``--pem`` option (generates the certificate in PEM format) is important if you're using X-Pack monitoring.
+Since Kibana does not work with PKSC#12 certificates, the ``--pem`` option (generates the certificate in *PEM* format) is important if you're using Kibana and *Liferay Enterprise Search Monitoring*.
+This will generate you two files in each case: ``ca.crt`` and ``ca.key``, ``elastic-nodes.crt`` and ``elastic-nodes.key``.
     ```

-1. Extract the ZIP file contents in the `[Elasticsearch Home]/config/certs` folder.
+1. Move `elastic-nodes.p12` to the `[Elasticsearch Home]/config/certs` folder.

     **Checkpoint:** You now have the following files in your `[Elasticsearch Home]/config/certs` folder:

+    ```bash
+    elastic-nodes.p12
+    elastic-stack-ca.p12
+    ```

+    or

     ```bash
     ca.crt
     ca.key